srinath9/engineering_take_home/README.md

 In the user interface I have given option to select client from drop down to create building

+Use seed.rb file to populate information to see the results in the API and UI.

 This is the base repository for the SWE full-stack technical assessment take-home for candidates applying to Perchwell.

 # Background Information